Transition to 64-bit mode

 jmp 1b

-Calculate the relocation address
+Calculation of the kernel relocation address

 #ifdef CONFIG_RELOCATABLE